My Magnum Photo Workshop Experience

 Thinking about it now, it feels like a viable idea.
 Rough and in need of polishing, for sure, but viable nonetheless.
 But, at the time, sitting on my laundry floor sobbing, it felt stupid.
 How could I turn up with a few photos of schoolgirls playing sport, when everyone was going to be making mountains of edgy photos of Tokyo’s nightlife?

 So, I contacted the workshop organisers and withdrew.
 If I couldn’t navigate this first step and keep it together, how could I make through the week without dragging the group down?
-The organisers were kind, understanding and offered to try and accommodate my needs.
+The organisers were kind, understanding and offered to try and accommodate me (but didn’t offer any kind of refund of course).
 But, I knew I was in a bad place and needed to admit defeat.

 Although I only spent a day on the workshop I still learnt a lot.
-D’agate’s approach to photography challenged many of the points where I have been struggling to understand what I am doing with the art form and where I see myself going with it.
+D’Agata had a lot of interesting things to say about art and photography.
 My next post (a part of the This Week I Quit series), will expand on this (with more quotes from D’Agata).

 “I don’t really believe in photography.
 I believe people use photography to find what they are looking for.”